-In April 2015, the Venture realized that by building the first ever healthcare online application with the never heard technologies; they could grab the lime light in the healthcare sector of the country.
+In April 2015, the Venture realized that by building the first ever healthcare online application with the never heard technologies, they could grab the lime light in the healthcare sector of the country.
 They commenced with the idea that the healthcare online application was unique for the citizens of the country and there was a surge in the number of smartphone users in the country but the same was lacking an online tracking application which can be easily accessed by them.
-Keeping this great notion in mind, of developing an online calorie counting, workout and doctor consultation application, the venture went on to various investors in Xylum seeking financial assistance so that they could kick start with their mission of developing a successful online healthcare application.
+Keeping this great notion in mind, of developing an online calorie counting, workout and doctor consultation application, the Venture went on to various investors in Xylum seeking financial assistance so that they could kick start with their mission of developing a successful online healthcare application.
 That the total development cost of the online application was estimated to be XNR 5 Crore.
-That the task of getting investment from the government banks of Xylum became easier for the venture, when the Government of Xylum in the budget announcement in the year 2016, declared to give proper financial assistance, incentives and motivation for entrepreneurs, specifically emphasizing upon the start-ups elevating the Healthcare regime in the country.
-On the basis of the Government’s newly found vision of uplifting the Healthcare sector in the Country of Xylum, one gigantic loan amount was rendered by the Federal Bank of Xylum in 2016 to facilitate the Salubrity Venture by tendering them a loan of an amount XNR 3 Crore and the same was to be paid within 2 years from date of receiving the loan, on the basis of monthly installments of XNR 12.5 lacs with 3% of interest rate.
+That the task of getting investment from the government banks of Xylum became easier for the Venture, when the Government of Xylum in the budget announcement in the year 2016, declared to give proper financial assistance, incentives and motivation for entrepreneurs, specifically emphasizing upon the start-ups elevating the Healthcare regime in the country.
+On the basis of the Government’s newly found vision of uplifting the Healthcare sector in the Country of Xylum, one gigantic loan amount was rendered by the Federal Bank of Xylum in 2016 to facilitate the Venture by tendering them a loan of an amount XNR 3 Crore and the same was to be paid within 2 years from date of receiving the loan, on the basis of monthly installments of XNR 12.5 lacs with 3% interest rate.

 That on receiving this loan amount from the Federal Bank of Xylum, the Venture in the year 2016 entered into a contractual relationship for an amount of XNR 1.5 Crores for 2 years, with one of the Companies named Motion World Pictures (hereinafter referred as ‘Company’), which was not registered with the Registrar of Companies (RoC) under the Company law of Xylum.
 The Contract was entered into for hiring five Animators for the purpose of developing the animated workout and yoga training sessions for their online application.
 Out of the five Animators, one of the Animator was required by the Venture beyond the development of the online application, if in case any bug/issue arises when the animated workout training session is being operated by the users, then the same can be resolved on immediate basis, without hampering the functioning of application for a longer time.
-The animated workout and yoga training sessions developed by the animators were copyrighted in the individual capacity of the Animators and the license was issued in the name of the venture authorizing them to use the same for the purpose of the online application.
+The animated workout and yoga training sessions developed by the animators were copyrighted in the individual capacity of the Animators and the license was issued in the name of the Venture authorizing them to use the same for the purpose of the online application.
 That the Agreement entered between the parties had a dispute resolution clause that in case any dispute arises between the parties with respect to the agreement the same shall be referred to Arbitration.